stuartellis/sve-personal-website/content/articles/mise-en-place.md

 Once you have installed mise, [enable the shell integration](https://mise.jdx.dev/installing-mise.html#shells) and [install the plugin for your text editor](https://mise.jdx.dev/ide-integration.html).

-Consider using the [paranoid](https://mise.jdx.dev/paranoid.html) mode when you set up mise on development systems.
-This reduces the risk of a developer adding unsafe values to the mise configuration for a project.
+Consider using the [paranoid mode](https://mise.jdx.dev/paranoid.html) when you set up mise on development systems.
+This enables various security restrictions.
+Importantly, it means that each copy of mise will only trust configuration files that the user approves.
+If a configuration file changes, it must be approved again.

 For extra safety, disable the use of legacy asdf plugins: